 - Challenging audit findings, overpayment demands and recoupment actions issued by third-party administrators, insurers and health plans.

 - Challenging plan fiduciaries for failing to follow proper claims and appeals procedures.

 - Representing providers in investigations, audits, pre-suit claims, mediations, arbitrations and lawsuits.

 - Helping providers recover damages caused by improperly denied or underpaid claims.

 Claims denied improperly by managed care payers fall within the scope of the provider participation agreement signed by the provider and payer.
 Therefore, any wrongly denied claims are subject to the terms of the signed agreement, as well as applicable laws relating to contract breaches.
 A health plan’s breach of its own contract is subject to the dispute resolution terms of the signed contract, which allow for either an arbitration demand or a lawsuit to be filed against the payer.

 Even if the contract or related provider manual contains specific terms not met by a provider, some denials may be unenforceable as illegal penalties.
 Therefore, healthcare providers who have rendered valuable services to a health plan’s members should not give up on improperly denied claims without first consulting legal counsel.

 Our healthcare and business law firm helps healthcare providers by reviewing, negotiating and drafting contracts.
-We assist hospitals, physicians and physician groups in negotiating and contracting with health insurance payers, plans and managed care entities.
-And we represent healthcare providers in mediations, arbitrations and lawsuits when disputes arise with payers, managed care plans or entities over reimbursement or other matters.
-Please call or email us if you wish to schedule a consultation.
+We assist hospitals, physicians, physician groups and other providers in negotiating and contracting with health insurance payers, plans and managed care entities.
+And we represent healthcare providers in investigations, audits, administrative proceedings, mediations, arbitrations and lawsuits when disputes arise with payers, managed care plans or other entities over reimbursement or other matters.
+Please call or email us if you need assistance in any of these areas.